Rhett Hall

-Rhett Floyd Hall (born December 5, 1968) is an American football defensive lineman who played eight seasons in the National Football League for the Tampa Bay Buccaneers, San Francisco 49ers, and Philadelphia Eagles.
-He played in Super Bowl XXIX for the San Francisco 49ers.
+Rhett Floyd Hall (born December 5, 1968) is an American former professional football defensive lineman who played eight seasons in the National Football League (NFL) for the Tampa Bay Buccaneers, San Francisco 49ers, and Philadelphia Eagles.
+He played in Super Bowl XXIX for the 49ers.
 He played college football at the University of California at Berkeley and was selected in the sixth round of the 1991 NFL draft.

-Hall's son Cade is a defensive lineman for the San Jose State Spartans.
+Hall's son Cade played defensive line for the San Jose State Spartans.
 In 2020, Cade led the Mountain West Conference in sacks and was named MWC Defensive Player of the Year.